This hiking trip takes you to three of the nicest villages of this region in east Greenland as well as its capital, Tasilaq.

 Climb of the Qeqqit Qaqqartivaat, the Kuummiit mountain.
 This almost 1100m high mountain is our goal today.
 We start the ascension by climbing the ridge just above the village with a fabulous view of what the locals call Dunu or Tunu, the backside which is a beautiful small fjord surrounded by steep mountains.
 We then turn left to climb a second ridge up to the edge of a hanging valley.
 From there another 200 m climb to the top.
 The view from this mountain is (just) breathtaking.
 Mountains, glaciers, fjords, and valleys as far as the eye can see.
 6 to 7 hours walk.
 Ascent 1050 m.
 Night in the same house as the night before.

 Beautiful sailing from Kuummiit to Tiniteqilaaq by the Ikaasatsivaq strait.
 The strait has towering granite peaks pointing to the sky on each side.
 Arriving in Tiniteqilaq we come to the edge of the Sermilik ice fjord.
 Tinit, as it is sometimes called, is a tiny hunter’s village at the edge of the Sermilik fjord.
 The Sermilik fjord has one of the most productive glacier systems in the world, moving over 30 meters per day and constantly calving icebergs.
-After a visit to Tinit, the trip continues among the icebergs of the Sermilik until we come to Camp Qaattu on the east side of Ammassalik Island.
-After having a refreshment at the camp, we will go for an afternoon walk.
+We bring our luggage to a comfortable house in the village and after a refreshment, go for a walk, enjoying the fantastic view.
 3 hours sailing.
 3 hours walk.
-Night in Camp
+Night in Tiniteqilaq.

-We go for a day hike, doing a loop from the camp over to a river valley with a small glacier river where we are likely to find the national flower of Greenland the Niviarsiaq (young girl) in west Greenlandic.
+We go for a day hike, doing a loop over to a small river where we are likely to find the national flower of Greenland the Niviarsiaq (young girl) in west Greenlandic.
 This beautiful purple flower is called Dwarf Fireweed or Arctic River Beauty in English.
-We then climb a small mountain to get a view over the Sermilik fjord before heading back to the camp where we stay for a second night.
+We then climb a long and broad ridge to a 420 m high point to get a view over the Sermilik fjord.
+The view is 360°, on the East side, pyramid-shaped mountains and endless number of mountain ridges and peaks, to the West, the enormous Greenland Ice Cap.
+Return to Tiniteqilaq in the afternoon.
 6 to 7 hours walk.
-Ascent 500 m.
+Ascent 420 m.

 Somandsfjeldet / Qaqqartivakajik